basi1iscus/blockchain/README.md

 When constructing a blockchain, you must now provide:
 - A `ballance_storage.BallanceStorage` implementation (e.g., `NewMemoryStorage()`)
 - A map of transaction processors for all supported types (see `cmd/main_test.go` for an example)

+## Script VM, Stack, and Queue

+### Script VM (`pkg/script_vm/`)
+- Implements a Bitcoin-like stack-based virtual machine for transaction scripts.
+- Supports opcode precompilation using a queue for efficient execution.
+- Handles standard stack operations, signature/hash opcodes, and custom logic.
+- Extensible for new opcodes and script types.
+- Used for validating P2PKH, multisig, and custom scripts.

+### Stack (`pkg/utils/stack/`)
+- Generic, type-safe stack implementation in Go.
+- Used by the script VM for all stack operations.
+- Fully unit tested.

+### Queue (`pkg/utils/queue/`)
+- Generic, type-safe queue implementation in Go.
+- Used by the script VM for opcode precompilation and execution order.
+- Provides iterator support for idiomatic Go iteration.
+- Fully unit tested.

 ## License